fmorenopino/LLChallenge/README.md

 # Adversarial Robustness

-This repository contains code for training and evaluating neural network models on the MNIST and CIFAR datasets with a particular focus on adversarial robustness.
+This repository contains code for training and evaluating neural network models on the CIFAR dataset with a particular focus on adversarial robustness.
 The repository provides two main scripts:

-- **train_and_test.py** – Trains a model on MNIST or CIFAR data, evaluates it on both clean and adversarial examples, and saves metrics and plots.
+- **train_and_test.py** – Trains a model on CIFAR data, evaluates it on both clean and adversarial examples, and saves metrics and plots.
 - **test_model.py** – Loads a pre-trained model and evaluates it on the test set, including adversarial evaluation using two different corruption techniques.

 ---